aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/validations/get-validation-from-a-worksheet/_index.md

 keywords: "Get a worksheet validation by index from an Excel worksheet."
 description: "Aspose.Cells Cloud REST API support getting a worksheet validation by index from an Excel worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 10
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Get a worksheet validation by index from an Excel worksheet
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Get a worksheet validation by index from an Excel worksheet
 ---

 This REST API indicates to get a worksheet validation by index on an Excel worksheet.